shubhranshsinghvi/Learn_Computer_Vision/README.md

 # Learn_Computer_Vision
-This is the curriculum for "Learn Computer Vision" by Siraj Raval on Youtube
+curriculum for "Learn Computer Vision"

 ## Course Objective
-This is the Curriculum for [this](https://youtu.be/FSe_02FpJas) video on Learn Computer Vision by Siraj Raval on Youtube.
 After completing this course, start your own startup, do consulting work, or find a full-time job related to Computer Vision.
 Remember to believe in your ability to learn.
 You can learn CV , you will learn CV, and if you stick to it, eventually you will master it.

-## Find a study buddy
-Join the #Computer_Vision_curriculum channel in our Slack channel to find one http://wizards.herokuapp.com

-## Components each week
-- Video Lectures
-- Reading Assignments
-- Project(s)

 ## Course Length
-- 8 weeks
+- Winter Breaks
-- 2-3 Hours of Study per Day
+- Insane level of Hours of Study per Day

 ## Tools Used
 - Python, OpenCV, Tensorflow